wduquette/george/README.md

 # README.md

-This project is intended to move George's Saga, originally written in a pure OO-style for Swing, to an ECS with JavaFX.
+George's saga is a turn-based 2D dungeon crawler that I wrote in 2013 to experiment with Java.
+It was written in a pure OO-style using Swing for its GUI.
+This project is intended to rewrite George's Saga in a more modern style, using a simple ECS, Java 17, and JavaFX.

-## TODO
+## Acknowledgments

-- Build the ECS structure for level information.
-  - Probably use type dictionary.
-- Copy/revise the Tile infrastructure from the old Java code.
+- Many thanks to Twisol for advice, suggestions, and code reviews!